YashDoifode1/CV_BUILDER/README.md

 TCPDF: For making PDF generation easy and customizable.
 GitHub: For hosting and version control.
 Contact
-For any questions or feedback, feel free to reach out to me at your.email@example.com.
+For any questions or feedback, feel free to reach out to me at your .

 Feel free to adjust the links, contact information, and other details to fit your project.
 This README provides a clear overview of what your project does, how to get started, and how others can contribute.